NCEAS/metacat/docs/user/metacat/source/install.rst

     http://yourserver.yourdomain.com/yourcontext/

-You should substitute your context name for "yourcontext" in the URL above (your context will be "knb" unless you change the name of the knb.war file to something else).
+You should substitute your context name for "yourcontext" in the URL above (your context will be "metacat" unless you change the name of the metacat.war file to something else).
 If everything is working correctly, you should be presented with Metacat's Authorization Configuration screen.
 Note that if you do not have Tomcat integrated with Apache you will probably have to type